 The thought of extending the closure is not sitting well with a lot of small businesses.
 They want to know what the state's plan is as soon as possible.

-For states considering lifting quarantine measures, the official guidelines propose either a downward trajectory of COVID-19 cases within two weeks or a downward trajectory of positive tests as a percent of total tests.
+The official guidelines propose either a downward trajectory of COVID-19 cases within two weeks or a downward trajectory of positive tests as a percent of total tests for states to lift quarantine measures.

 As shown below, when you compare yesterday’s new case count with that of two weeks ago, the number is often lower, simply because the counts fluctuate.
-Critics call the measures vague and ultimately because they aren’t binding, some states are choosing to reopen whether they meet the criteria or not.
+Critics call the measures vague and ultimately because they aren't binding, some states have chosen to reopen whether they meet the criteria or not.

 Source: The COVID Tracking Project